befabri/crunchyscore/README.md

 # CrunchyScore - MyAnimeList & AniList Score on Crunchyroll

-**CrunchyScore** is available on [Chrome Web Store](https://chrome.google.com/webstore/detail/crunchyscore/coiidbjimmeojgdkclafjccnhgenmmbi)
+**CrunchyScore** is available on [Chrome Web Store](https://chrome.google.com/webstore/detail/crunchyscore/coiidbjimmeojgdkclafjccnhgenmmbi) and [Firefox](https://addons.mozilla.org/en-US/firefox/addon/crunchyscore/)

 ## Introduction

-**CrunchyScore** is a Chrome extension that introduces a new way to explore Crunchyroll.
+**CrunchyScore** is a Chrome and Firefox extension that introduces a new way to explore Crunchyroll.
 With CrunchyScore, you can access MyAnimeList and AniList anime ratings directly within Crunchyroll, eliminating the need for extra tabs.

 ## Features